webpack/webpack.js.org/src/content/concepts/entry-points.md

 __What does this do?__ We are telling webpack that we would like 3 separate dependency graphs (like the above example).

 __Why?__ In a multi-page application, the server is going to fetch a new HTML document for you.
 The page reloads this new document and assets are redownloaded.
-However, this gives us the unique opportunity to do multiple things:

-- Use `optimization.splitChunks` to create bundles of shared application code between each page.
+However, this gives us the unique opportunity to do things like using [`optimization.splitChunks`](/configuration/optimization/#optimizationsplitchunks) to create bundles of shared application code between each page.
 Multi-page applications that reuse a lot of code/modules between entry points can greatly benefit from these techniques, as the number of entry points increases.

 T> As a rule of thumb: Use exactly one entry point for each HTML document.